 A math tutor helps students with their mathematics studies, either individually or in small groups.
 As a math tutor, your responsibilities and duties include assessing what math material your students have mastered, where they need help, and how they learn best.
 You work patiently with your students, explaining and demonstrating the mathematical material they are learning in various ways to help them understand it.
-Provides tips for studying and extensive practice opportunities, such as mathematics division exercises, so that they can develop mastery of the material.
+At Spires Maths Tutors, we provide tips for studying and extensive practice opportunities, such as mathematics division exercises and GCSE Maths Answers, so that they can develop a thorough understanding of the material and find the right GCSE Maths Answers.

 The role of a math tutor is to provide math lessons in an individual setting or in a small group.
 Most sessions take place after school or on weekends, usually outside the school premises.
 The tutor's responsibility is to develop strategies for better learning, address difficulties, assist with homework and advanced studies, assess progress and encourage the student.
 It is also essential for a math tutor to establish a good relationship, providing the student with a healthy learning environment.